SilverDragon135/Neo-Alias/Proposal.md

 # Proposal v0.1
 This readme describes our vision.
 Most of it may change based on community decisions and requirements.
 Only fixed idea in this document is "NA SC has to be open source, community controlled and developed".

+There are two scenarios, what will be with NA in future
+-   I will to create NAA (Neo alias authority).
+It is already created on github.
+-   The CoZ will be interested acting as NAA.
+I would like to start discussion about this soon.

 # Neo Alias Smart Contract (NA SC)

-Neo alias is dapp built on NEO blockchain.
+Neo alias is on chain dapp build on NEO blockchain.
 The purpose of NA is to make the blockchain more user friendly and simplify the application deployment and maintenance during the dapps lifetime.

 We believe, that service like this should belong to community and not company.
 In final stage of development will be NA:
 - open source